 Every state in the U.S has different laws about divorce.
 There is no federal divorce law.
 So it's important to educate yourself about your own jurisdiction's statutes on Marriage Dissolution, Divorce, Child Custody and Alimony, so you know what's typical or required for your state.

-Most states, provinces and countries have website which give citizens access.
+Most states, provinces and countries have websites that give citizens access.
 Some of the details that apply to everyone in the jurisdiction are listed below.
 Some may be found in statues and some may require information from an attorney as to what the norm is.
-This is general information.
+Below is general information.
 Specific information provided to clients may only be done by a licensed attorney.

-Use the Divorce Facts in My Jurisdiction to gather and organize this information.
+Use the Divorce Facts in Your Jurisdiction to Gather and Organize this Information.